 You cannot remove a tax lien from your credit report until it has been paid in full.
 This is the first and most important part of getting this item off your credit report.
 The state should only place a tax lien on your property if you have outstanding taxes that you’ve already failed to pay.
 If you see a tax lien on your credit report that is in error, contact your state’s Department of Revenue immediately to dispute the lien.

 Each state handles tax liens differently.
 Contact the Department of Revenue in your state for more information on how you can get the lien withdrawn from your credit report.
-If the lien is not withdrawn by the state, it will remain on your report for seven years as a debt that’s been “paid” or “released.”
+If the lien is not withdrawn by the state, it will remain on your report for seven years as a back tax that’s been “paid” or “released.”
 However, in many cases, you can speak with the state Department of Revenue to have the lien officially withdrawn as soon as it’s paid.

 Your state Department of Revenue should direct you to the proper forms and paperwork to have the lien officially withdrawn.
 As you’re completing this process, it’s important to keep a copy of all documentation that you send to or receive from the state regarding your lien.
 These documents will prove valuable when you’re communicating with the credit reporting agencies.